| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 income, any special educational or health needs of the children, and

-d.
+similar factors. d.
 Child support is normally payable until the children

 reach the age of majority (in Kansas, 18 years old or to the end of the